markusholter/Simple-chess-game/README.md

 Not all chess rules are fully implemented yet, but future updates are planned to address them.
 The key rules still to be added include:
 - Stalemate after threefold repetition
-- En passant (capturing a pawn that moves two squares forward)
 - Pawn promotion (transforming a pawn upon reaching the opponent's back rank)

 ## Try it out